City Construction Projects

 Type B Dedicated Sales Tax Projects

 - Hike and Bike Trails, Phase 1 - On February 5, 2019, City Council approved a contract with Burditt Consultants, LLC for professional services in the development of the comprehensive hike and bike trail system.
 Burditt Consultants is working on project design and management, as well as other services as required by the scope of work for site feasibility and trail master plan implementation.
 Anticipated cost for this project is $500,000.
 The committee, consisting of members from City Council, the Deer Park Community Development Corporation, Parks and Recreation Commission, and City staff, selected Phase 1 as a 1.04 mile Tributary B to Willowspring Creek.
 Contract for construction design services with Burditt Consultants, LLC for Phase 1 was approved by the Community Development Corporation on October 28, 2019 and by City Council on November 5, 2019.
 Design for Phase 1 is underway and is about 75% complete.
 The City of Deer Park, along with Burditt Consultants, is working with CenterPoint Energy on the terms for trail access in the easement.
 The City is also working with Midtown Engineering on a plan for crosswalk safety.
 Project design is expected to be completed and able to go out for bid in late fall 2020.

-Note: Other Type B projects previously completed include the Maxwell Adult Center, Girls Softball Complex, Spencerview Athletic Complex, and the Dow Park Pavilion.
+Note: Other Type B projects previously completed include the Maxwell Adult Center, Girls Softball Complex, Spencerview Athletic Complex, Dow Park Pavilion, and the Deer Park Soccer Complex.

 - The City of Deer Park received a grant from the Texas Parks and Wildlife Department for the future Northeast Hike and Bike Trail.
 RVi Planning was selected as the landscape architecture firm to develop the design and layout of the trail.
 According to the preliminary conceptual design, the trail will begin at Park Green Park and extend south to Runningbrook Park, offering several trail and path connections along the way.
 Surveyors gathered data from the trail site to use in the final design and construction documents.
 Design is about 90% complete.
 A plan regarding crosswalk safety is also being discussed at this time.
 With the completion of design expected soon, City staff plans to go out for bid this fall.

 - The Dow Park Concession and Storage Building was in poor condition due to normal wear and tear and had to be demolished.
 JTB Services, Inc. performed the demolition, which was completed in September 2019.
 Carnes Engineering was hired to design the new structure.
 City Council authorized City Staff to seek bids for the construction of a new 1,200 square foot Dow Park concession stand on December 17, 2019.
 The project is being funded by General Funds.
 City staff, along with Carnes Engineering, revised the scope of the project to better meet demands for the facility.
 The complete architectural design is anticipated to be reviewed before the end of summer and go out for bid in fall 2020.
 The project is expected to be completed by spring of 2021.

 Public Works Department

-- College Park: Study phase - existing, proposed, and mitigation scenario models.
+- College Park: Study Phase - Presented existing, proposed, and mitigation scenario models.
 Cost estimate is $5.3 million to $5.9 million for pavement and drainage items.

-- Intersection of P Street and Center Street: Study phase - existing, proposed, and mitigation scenario models complete.
-Discussion on size of inlets near the intersection.
+- Intersection of P Street and Center Street: Study Phase - Presented existing, proposed, and mitigation scenario models.
+Cost estimate is $11 million for pavement and drainage items.